baron159/LLLMControlPanel/docs/api-changes.md

   - **setSelectedModel**: Marks a model as currently selected
 - The UI shows badges for "Downloaded" and "Selected" per model, and provides actions to Download/Select.
 - A modal form allows adding a model configuration manually; values default to the same as `OnnxModelConfigFill`.
+- An edit form allows updating an existing model configuration.
+On Save, the popup calls the new `updateModel` message and refreshes the UI.
+- Action buttons in the LLMs list are now icons (Download, Select, Delete, Edit).
+Delete is a stub for now.
+- Refresh buttons include an icon and context label (e.g., Refresh Apps, Refresh Models).

+### Navigation and Persistence

+- The nav bar uses icon buttons for Help, Settings, and a Pop out action.
+- Pop out opens the popup UI in a regular tab using `chrome.tabs.create`, so the UI persists when losing focus.

 ### Settings Changes in `settings-view.ts`